 Located on the property which is the subject of a development application or on a contiguous portion of a street right-of-way or drainage or utility easement.

+OPEN AIR DECK/PORCH

+An elevated structure which may be made of materials such as perimeter foundation, raised deck or slab and may include steps and a railing, but no side or front walls.
+An open porch must be attached to the principal building.

 OPEN SPACE ORGANIZATION

 An incorporated, nonprofit organization operating in a planned development under recorded land agreement providing that each owner is automatically a member; each occupied dwelling unit is automatically subject to a charge for proportionate share of expenses for the organization's activities and maintenance, including any maintenance costs levied against the organization by the City; and each owner and tenant has the right to use the common property.